HarryGifford/special-relativity/README.md

 You can also plug in a game controller and use the analog sticks to move around.

+### Options

+When you open the page you will see a bunch of options.
+They are

+**Max camera speed**: Maximum speed the camera can move at.
+Should be a number above 0 and below 1 where 1 corresponds to the speed of light.

+**Assume fixed camera speed**: Assumes the camera is moving forward a fixed velocity relative to the environment but without actually moving the camera.

+**Assume no light travel time delay**: Shows the "real" geometry of the objects assuming no time delay.
+Things will appear stretched when moving left/right because the sensor length contracts horizontally.
+When moving forward/backward the camera's focal length is length contracted which makes it look like the field of view increases.

+**Use Galilean relativity**: Assumes no special relativity.
+Note that the rasterizer won't render things correctly for speeds greater than the speed of light.

 ## Development

 There is one main package, although it is structured as a mono-repo so that